garritfra/godo/.github/ISSUE_TEMPLATE/add-a-new-project.md

 ### Meta Information (Please fill out)

 - [ ] I have read the [FAQ section](https://seeking-maintainers.net/faq) and confirm that my project is eligible to be added to the list
 - [ ] The title of this issue only displays the name of my project
+- [ ] I have filled out the code snippet below

 ```yaml
 # A link to the code repository or homepage of the project